 Other than the characteristic yellow colour, the lesions can be hard i.e. calcareous or soft.
 In the initial stages, they tend to be symmetrical with all four eyelids being involved.
 However, over time they may possibly join together and become larger lesions, making it look asymmetrical.

 Xanthalasma seems to bear a close relationship to high levels of lipids in the blood.
 In particular, they are related to the change in the structure of proteins that carry fats in the blood i.e. lipoproteins.
-In addition, they are seen in certain genetic conditions such as type II and type IV hyperlipidaemia.
+In adds to, they are seen in certain genetic conditions such as type II and type IV hyperlipidaemia.

 As has been described above, the lesions in xanthalasma are typically yellowish plaques that are seen on the inner aspect of the upper eyelids.
 They rarely cause any significant symptoms but in some cases they may possibly cause drooping of the eyelids, also called ptosis.